patattack86/More-Data-Visualization/README.md

 # More-Data-Visualization
-#Need to turn this into a function, results in nice 3x3 subplot of correlation plots, good format for publication
+#Need to turn this into a function, results in nice 3x3 subplot of correlation plots, good format for publication, using this for my thesis at the moment

 ```{r setup, include=FALSE}